tpmiller85/Music-Genre-Analysis-Using-Spotify-API/README.md

 As a musician and a tech enthusiast, I am always interested in new developments that occur at the interface between creativity and technology.
 [Spotify](https://www.spotify.com/is/) was founded in 2006 and has become the [biggest paid-for streaming service on the planet](https://www.rollingstone.com/music/music-features/who-will-own-spotify-in-five-years-876693/).
 Spotify is a very data-driven company, so I was interested in performing some data analysis around music genres and popularity.
 My goal was to analyse a set of tracks that was fairly random and as deep as possible, so I focused only on tracks released in 2019 (up until early September).

+### Question to be answered: How can I maximize my chances of making a popular song on Spotify?

 <a name="#data_pipeline"></a>

 ## Building a Data Pipeline